-Sir mystified Lila.
+Europes Sir mystified Lila.
 All whites did.
 Once they had terrified her, then they had rescued her.
 Now they simply puzzled her.
 Why, she wondered, had Mistress sent a love sick girl to find the smithy.
+Why not swallow her pride and seek out one of the Anabaptists?
+The deacon certainly would be willing.
+Poor Florens.
 If she is not stolen or killed, if she finds him safe she would not return.
 Why should she?
-Lila had watched with mild envy and constant amusement the courtship that began the morning the smithy came to work on Sir's foolish house.
-The girl had stood still, a startled doe, when he dismounted his horse, doffed his hat and asked if this was the Vaark place.
+Lila had watched with mild envy and increasing alarm the courtship that began the morning the blacksmith came to work on Sir's foolish house.
+Florens had stood still, a startled doe, when he dismounted his horse. doffed his hat and asked if this was the Vaark place.
 Lila had shifted the milk bucket to her left hand and pointed up the hill.
 Mistress, leading the heifer, had come around the corner of the barn and asked him his business, sucking her teeth when he answered.